hadizahviary/pharos-testnet/README.md

 # PHAROS TESTNET FULL AUTOMATIONS SCRIPT

 ### Description
-Pharos testnet (Incentives) bot -- an automations python script to interact with the platfom like Check-in, Claim Faucet, Swap (All Pair), Add Liquidity (All Pair), send token & complete quest.
+Pharos testnet (Incentives) bot -- an automations python script to interact with the platfom like Check-in, Claim Faucet, Swap (All Pair), Add Liquidity (All Pair), send token, complete quest and Auto Referral.

 ### Setup Instructions: